JieSheep/STRfinder/README.md

 - STR_motif: Motif structure of STRs marker, it's the same with the value in STR_site.txt config file;
 - STR_genotype_structure: STR core region sequence formatted in the motif structure obtained from STR finder for the sample's STR marker;
 - STR_genotypes: STR genotype result (repeat numaber) of marker; if the value is "-", it means the marker cannot be genotyped for low depth or genotype error risk;
-- STR_core_sequence: STR core region sequence obtained from STRfinder for the sample's STR marker;
+- STR_core_seq: STR core region sequence obtained from STRfinder for the sample's STR marker;
 - Allele_coverage: Ratio of reads contributes to the alleles to total reads covered the STR marker;
 - Alleles_ratio: Ratio of reads contributes to two alleles, allele1/allele2;for haploidy markers, this value will be "-";
 - Reads Distribution(consensused): The consensused reads distribution for final genotyped alleles;